 Upon successful completion of a 100-question multiple-choice exam (passing grade is 75%) you will receive the French Wine Scholar (FWS) credential, certificate and lapel pin.

 - FWS 280-page Study Manual (new 6th edition)

-- A full-year access to all FWS online resources (slides, videos, interactive quizzes, webinars, etc.)
+- A full-year access to all FWS online resources (videos, interactive quizzes, webinars, etc.)